 Retaliation or victimisation against people who seek advice, raise a concern or report misconduct in good faith will not be tolerated.
 Retaliation is counter to our ethical standards and individuals may also have protection under local laws.
-Anyone who tries to undermine or penalise an individual solely for raising a concern in good faith will be subject to disciplinary action.
+Anyone who tries to undermine or penalise an individual (this could be an employee, a partner, or a supplier) solely for raising a concern in good faith will be subject to disciplinary action.
 If you suspect you've been victimised, threatened or retaliated against, immediately contact the QinetiQ Group Ethics Officer (QinetiQ Group excluding QinetiQ US Business) or the QinetiQ US Business Office of Corporate Ethics (QinetiQ US Business).